gennadiy-gaysha/portfolio_project_4/README.md

 * The testing documentation can be found [here]().
   <br>[Back to top ⇧](#table-of-contents)

-## Creating empty django project in PyCharm and deploying it to Heroku.
+## Creating empty django project in PyCharm.

 1. Virtual environment: